2022-24

 A womb, a cave - it was a place for transformation.
 I felt my spirit stretch.

 It was an initiation to the wild way, to the old ways.
-An incredible and unique adventure - I have acquired many skills through it, became a much more proficient forager and herbalist, and also learned to carve wood, spin wool, weave baskets and tan leather and pelts.
+An incredible adventure.
+I have acquired many skills through it, became a much more proficient forager and herbalist, and also learned to carve wood, spin wool, weave baskets and tan leather and pelts.

-Sadly, on the day of the 2024 autumn equinox, day that marked exactly 2 years since first setting it up, I found my tent had been vandalised and set on fire.
+Sadly, on the day of the 2024 autumn equinox - day that marked exactly 2 years since first setting it up - my tent was vandalised and set on fire.

-Because moving in a tent stemmed from my art practice, I consider it very much a part of it - an art piece itself.
-A cross between performance, Land art, a form of Resistance and an expedition, high endurance test or experiment.
+Since moving in a tent stemmed from my art practice, I consider it very much a part of it - an art piece itself.
+A cross between performance, Land art, a form of resistance and an expedition, high endurance test or experiment.

 Perhaps it is a one of a kind piece that exists in the liminal space where art is embodied.
-Perhaps it belongs to the realm of protest art.
+Perhaps it belongs to the realm of activism.
 I feel no need to define it.

 selected entries from the sketchbooks and journals kept during this time: (still working on this... coming soon!)